DigitaleDeltaOrg/uni-api/subscriptions.md

 The minimum subscription period will be 60 seconds.

-All subscription request must authorize via OAUTH2 Client Credential Flow.
+All subscription requests must authorize via OAUTH2 Client Credential Flow.

+TODO: Request format
+The response format will be the same as the response format for the [query](query.md).